 An affirmation: landscapes are portable.

 For over a decade, I have developed a multidisciplinary art practice that engages perceptions of landscape and wonder.
 My work ranges from site-specific public artwork combining archival research & animation to creating devices that record the sensory elements of a landscape through creative coding and physical computing.
-I believe that witnessing the small and obscured events of the physical world gives a heightened glimpse into an awareness of the intangible.
+I believe that witnessing the small and obscured events of the physical world heightens our relative awareness of the intangible.

 The interest in landscape initially arose out of growing up in two distinct terrains, suburbia near Baltimore and the remote city of St. John’s, Newfoundland.
 This focus continued through a Fulbright Grant to study Chinese traditional landscape painting and into my MFA thesis.
 This thesis researched issues of temporality and minimalism by placing industrial processes from the food system directly into sculpture.
 Through the use of fermentation and Arduino microcontrollers as a time-based media, those artworks connected the bodily act of breathing to landscape through the combination of natural materials, family history, and data collection.

 After receiving my MFA, I participated in a six month artist residency at the Hacktory where I focused on working with real-time data and woodworking.
 Sculptural works included using GPS to point to the closest mountains and lakes, using wind data from NOAA forecasts, and automating a daily supercut of NASA meteorite footage from the previous evening.